 Pest control is a hot topic of conversation for many gardeners.
-Pests can destroy an entire garden in several ways, so it’s no wonder that there’s a constant stream of new and innovative ways to kill pests or keep them out.
+Pests can decimate an entire garden, so it’s no wonder there’s a constant stream of new and innovative ways to control pests.
 Not every idea is a winner, though, and some of them can actually do more harm than good.
-Take the trend of releasing ladybugs into gardens, for example.
-If you’ve never heard of this pest control method, or aren’t sure what the consequences might be, then you’ll be happy to know that we’re here to explain it all!
+Releasing ladybugs into gardens is one such pest control trend.
+If you’ve never heard of ladybug pest control or you aren’t sure what the consequences might be, then you’ll be happy to know that we’re here to explain it all!

-Ecosystems can be delicate, and it’s impossible to know every single impact of releasing an insect into a new environment.
+Ecosystems are delicate, and it’s impossible to know every impact of releasing an animal into a new environment.
 However, there are a few things we do know about releasing ladybugs.

 For starters, there’s no guarantee that the ladybugs you release will eat the pests you want them to eat or even stay in your garden.
 Once released, there’s no telling where they’ll go unless you release them in a contained space like a greenhouse.
 This can have a ripple effect, especially if the ladybugs you’re releasing aren’t native to the area.